tabassum-khan/Screencast/README.md

 ![scheduler-img](img/scheduler_screenshot.png)

 ## How to run this application?
 1. Install the latest JRE.
+[Download JRE](https://www.oracle.com/java/technologies/downloads/#jdk19-windows)
 2. Open the folder in Eclipse IDE or any other IDE that supports Java.
 3. Run the main application and a GUI will appear like this.
 4. Select the folder you want to save the screenshots to.